 The liberal arts mission of the university shapes our focus on critical analysis, rich knowledge of self and others, and apt written and oral expression with a particular emphasis on writing that is grounded in the day-to-day world of education – planning documents, analyses of student work, and reflections on practice.

-The School Counseling and Mental Health Programs are intentionally designed to support candidates to enact the American Counseling Association Code of Ethics.
+The Master of Education in Counseling program is intentionally designed to support candidates to adhere to the field’s ethical standards including the ASCA Ethical Standards for School Counselors and the American Counseling Association Code of Ethics.

 The Washington Administrative Code (WAC) outlines approval standards for school counselor preparation programs (Chapter 181-78A) and licensure requirements for licensed mental health counselors (LMHC, LMHCA; Chapter 246-809).
 The MEd School Counseling Program is designed to prepare candidates to meet the standards and requirements for school counselor certification in Washington State.
 The MEd Program also prepares candidates to meet the educational requirements of the Washington Department of Health in order to pursue licensure as a Licensed Mental Health Counselor (LMHC) or Associate (LMHCA).